Sunday, September 6, 2009

 Facebook or World-wide Billboard

 I am a mother coming to grips with the fact that her two sons have reached their teenaged years and have little or no time for her.
 Despite this, I feel that I cannot abdicate my position of seeing them to adulthood safely.
 So I keep abreast of what they are doing by asking questions disinterestedly so that it doesn't seem as though I am prying.
 I look at the house caller i.d. to see who has been calling them.
-And I have taken to looking at their facebook pages to learn more about what they are up to.
-(I realize that many consider this spying and I will tackle that in a later post).
+And I have taken to looking at their Facebook pages to learn more about what they are up to.

 As I was perusing my son's facebook page, I realized that there are many adults who have facebook pages linked to his: one of his junior high school teachers, several cousins and my own two sisters.
 I was completely nonplussed.
 There, once I went to her spot, were my sister's children (my own sweet nephews, thank you) in diapers and milk moustaches.
 As I scrolled down, it became quite clear that despite her youngest being two years of age, my sister was in the depths of postpartum psychosis.
 What other reason could there be for her to have rap videos on her page, pictures of backyard beer bashes, and an array of pictures of diaper-clad toddlers standing on furniture?
 Why would she think this was suitable material for the world to see?
 And what would my parents think?
 We were raised by the junction that you do not air your dirty laundry in public.